VarunYatinShah/Semantic-Chunking/README.md

 How it impacts retrieval quality (i.e., how well chunks match user queries)

-How it influences RAG answer quality, by maintaining more coherent context windows for large language models
+How it influences RAG answer quality or does it remain the same.

 ⚙️ Implementation